 And whether or not your character has a nickname or not, it's best to be consistent with your name throughout your book—so not to confuse the reader.

-So, if the husband in your story calls his wife “Darling” and she calls him “Jim Dear”—and the leading character in your story, say a dog named Lady, thinks this is their real name—have that character consistently call them by that nickname.
+For example, if the husband in your story calls his wife “Darling” and she calls him “Jim Dear”—and the leading character in your story, say a dog named Lady, thinks this is their real name—have that character consistently call them by that nickname.

 Or, in another case, you might have a character who only addresses another supporting character by their nickname, but everyone else calls them by their full name—including the narration in the description.